jiaahnp/Nonlinear_DLVO_numerical/README.md

 Script: Nonlinear_DLVO_numerical.m
 Author: Jia-Ahn Pan
-Date modified: 4/18/2022
+Date modified: 4/18/2023

 Overview:
 This program numerically solves the full, non-linear Poisson-Bolzmann equations for two charged spheres in an ionic solution of equal valency (e.g. NaCl), assuming either constant potential (CP) or constant charge (CC) at the particle surface.
-It compares the computed results with several approximations: (1) Derjaguin (DA) + linear superposition (SLA) with constant surface potential, (2) DA + linear Poisson Boltzmann (LPB) with constant surface potential,and (3) DA + LPB with constant surface charge.
+It compares the computed results wit    h several approximations: (1) Derjaguin (DA) + linear superposition (SLA) with constant surface potential, (2) DA + linear Poisson Boltzmann (LPB) with constant surface potential,and (3) DA + LPB with constant surface charge.
 The computed electrostatic repulsion is then combined with van der Waals attractive forces to obtain